Sadly, some workers compensation claims have to be carried out by someone associated with the injured party.

 Who is Eligible to Collect?

 The people who are allowed to collect benefits are the dependents of the employee who passed away.
 Generally, this means their spouse and children.
 Conditions in which somebody loses their right to benefits is a spouse remarrying or a child becoming too old.
 That age is usually somewhere between 18 and 22, depending on whether or not they are a student or in the armed forces.
 If there is no spouse or children, anybody who can prove dependence is likely eligible for benefits.
-The best way to confirm that you are eligible to collect is consulting with an experienced work injury lawyer.
+The best way to confirm that you are eligible to collect is by consulting with an experienced work injury lawyer.

 Death at the Workplace

 In some cases, an employee dies while on the job.
-This is often due to some sort of severe accident, such as falling from high scaffolding.
+This is often due to some sort of severe accident, such as falling from a high scaffolding.
 In this case, proving that the death was a result of work duties is typically easy.
 The employer will have a record of what happened, and you can use it in your case.

 Death Due to Work Injury